 To be clear, I am not proposing that unfocused, under-achieving students are a good thing.
 After all, students of this nature (i.e. students who feel disconnected and who lack passion or meaning with anything they are supposed to be learning.) are essentially the result of the overbearing, standardized system we currently have in place. (of course there are always a few individuals who are just plain lazy)

 We obviously need to fix this but not by doing more of the same thing; that will just make our situation even more dire.
-Nor am I proposing that we avoid challenging our students to reach the height of their potential; in-fact, that is exactly the opposite of what I propose and exactly what the current system often keeps its subjects from doing.
+Nor am I proposing that we avoid challenging our students to reach the height of their potential.
+In-fact, that is exactly the opposite of what I propose and precisely what the current system is designed for.